performance-echo/.github/profile/README.md

 ## Packages :package:

-Currently we are usyng Python :snake: version 3.12, Before installing the packages make sure that's the version you have installed.
-To do so, run the following command.
+Currently we are usyng Python :snake: version 3.12.
+Before installing the packages make sure that's the version you have installed.
+To do so, run the following command:

 ```bash
 conda install python=3.12